jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But that's the point.
 To a protagonist, solutions are that simple.
 The hero willing takes the first plunge to show everyone the way to save the community from disaster.

-This unrelenting drive attracts supporters, and together the good guys forces the antagonists to repeatedly try to stop them.
+This unrelenting drive attracts supporters, and together the good guys move forward, and force the antagonists to try and stop them.

-No one knows who'll win.
 Both sides fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.

+It all comes to a climax, and whether the protagonist succeeds or fails, their leadership expires once the story is over.
+Perhaps they'll be the hero to overcome a new problem, but that's a different story.

 There's no way to know which stories will resonate with audiences.
-Still, only classic stories create the majic of being a member of something greater than oneself.
-That's why only classic stories become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.
+Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think the big picture is doing whatever they feel like doing, such as going shopping or complaining about being shy.

 The main character is thus egotistical, selfish, and a con-artist.
 Not because he doesn't help others.
-But because he wants to be the center of attention without risking anything to earn it.
+But because he wants to be the center of attention without risking anything to earn attention.
 The selfish hero wants something for nothing.
 With nothing to gain, the selfish hero's followers, if any, aren't happy.

 The selfish hero is a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.

-The result is stories with no levers of power.
+Selfish stories thus have no levers of power.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Selfish stories are surprising to the point of being weird, and can't improve the world because the main character didn't even try to.
 Film festivals like Cannes, Sundance, and Toronto mainly show selfish films using the dark majic of celebrity to attract attention.

 **Spectacle stories**: also called blockbusters, these stories are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.

 In a spectacle movie, the polar bears may fight off Arctic oil drilling.
 Still, these spectacular victories do not create a new lever of power.
 After the story ends, the world still uses oil, and thus climate change continues to kill all the polar bears.

-To capitalize on old success, blockbusters reuse old stories and characters.
+To stay relevant blockbusters reuse old stories and characters.
 However, each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic, marketing campaigns.
 Most franchise movies, sequels, and remakes are blockbuster stories.

 ---